 Next keeping your elbows on the floor and your back long, lift your shoulders towards the ceiling.
 Hold for a moment and then release and repeat.
 You should feel the back of your neck stretching and lengthening.

-Here is another helpful resource by Dr. Josh Axe where he give you some more great ideas on posture and alignment exercises.
+Here is another helpful resource by Dr. Josh Axe where he gives you some more great ideas on posture and alignment exercises.